Azure/azure-functions-templates/Functions.Templates/Templates/MySqlTrigger-Typescript/readme.md

-# MySql Input Binding - Typescript
+# MySql Trigger Binding - Typescript

 The `MySql Trigger Binding` monitors the user table for changes (i.e., row inserts, and updates) and invokes the function with updated rows.